iszczesniak/cpp/callable/index.md

 {% endhighlight %}

-Below we sort data of a user-defined type, and to this end we need to define the ordering (we could also say to induce order or to establish order) between the objects with the **comparison operator**, i.e., **the `<` operator**.
-There are a number of comparison operators that we can define for a user-defined type: `==`, `!=`, `<`, `<=`, `>`, `=>`, `<=>`, but for inducing order between elements (the objects of the user-defined type) the most important operator is the **less-than operator**, i.e., the `<` operator.
-We could refer to the less-than operator as *the comparison operator*, but the avoid confusion, we refer to it as the `<` operator.
+Below we sort data of a user-defined type, and to this end we need to define the ordering (we could also say to establish ordering) between the objects with the **comparison operator**, i.e., **the `<` operator**.
+There are a number of comparison operators that we can define for a user-defined type: `==`, `!=`, `<`, `<=`, `>`, `=>`, `<=>`, but for the ordering between elements (the objects of the user-defined type), the most important operator is the **less-than operator**, i.e., the `<` operator.
+We could refer to the less-than operator as *the comparison operator*, but to avoid confusion, we refer to it as the `<` operator.

-We defined the `<` operator as a member function: `this` is the first object to compare, and the function parameter is the second object to compare.
+We defined the `<` operator as a member function: `this` is the first object to compare, and the function parameter is the second.
 The member comparison operator should be declared as `const` (because it should not modify its object, i.e., `this`), and it should take the other operand by a const reference (because it should not change that operand).

 {% highlight c++ %}
 {% include_relative motivation2.cc %}
 {% endhighlight %}

-Function `std::sort` is using the `<` operator if we do not provide a comparison callable as the last call argument.
-Well, `std::sort` is actually using an object of type `std::less` which in turn uses the `<` operator.
+Function `std::sort` is using the `<` operator by default, i.e., if we do not provide a comparison callable as the last call argument.
+Well, by default, `std::sort` is actually using an object of type `std::less` which in turn uses the `<` operator.
 For comparing the sorted elements, the implementation of `std::sort` does not use the `<` directly, because it would be stuck with it, and be unfit for customization.
 Instead, the implementation uses a callable for comparison.

 No wonder that we can get the same effect as in the example above if we pass as the last argument an object of type `std::less<A>` (that's